slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

 From personal projects to one-off data transformation/analysis tasks at work, I keep finding more and more uses for [DuckDB](https://duckdb.org/)—in its own words, “a fast in-process analytical database”.
 DuckDB can import (and export) a variety of file and database formats or even query them directly.
 It can also be used from within Python, which allows for workflows combining DuckDB and Pandas.

 ## The Solution
 I worked through this a couple different ways.
-The first was more piece-by-piece, and then I condensed that down to a one-shot query, which is what I used in a (very short) Python script to generate the final Markdown table.
+The first time through was more piece-by-piece, and then I condensed that down to a one-shot query, which is what I used in a (very short) Python script to generate the final Markdown table.

 I started by importing the CSV to a new table in the database:[^select]